 Art of the Real

 Celebrating its sixth year, the Art of the Real festival offers a survey of the most vital and innovative voices in nonfiction and hybrid filmmaking.
 Past editions have featured titles from Mati Diop, Agnès Varda, Derek Jarman, Corneliu Porumboiu, Irene Lusztig, Thom Andersen, Harun Farocki, Jem Cohen, Jumana Manna, Michael Glawogger, Theo Anthony, and Nicolás Pereda.
 This year promises yet another vibrant slate of brilliant new works by internationally acclaimed filmmakers and impressive, award-winning debuts from around the world, plus a retrospective of Japanese experimental filmmaker Toshio Matsumoto’s nonfiction work and a tribute to the late Lebanese filmmaker Jocelyne Saab.
 Support for this series provided by MUBI.
-On sale Friday, March 29.
+Now on sale.

 Organized by Dennis Lim and Rachael Rakes.